1889 Chilik earthquake: Damage

 In Tüp (then Preobrajenskoe), a bridge over the Tyub River was shifted to the left bank by 1.5 meters.
 The quake demolished every structure made of stone and bricks.
 Eight people were killed in Oy-Tal, and two were seriously injured.
 The village was totally destroyed.
 In Cholpon-Ata, 39 deaths occurred, mainly due to rockfalls.
 Every single home; ~2,500 of them in Koram was destroyed.
 These clay-built homes killed 21 people when they collapsed.
 A nomad was buried under sand in Jyrgalang, and three 30–40-meter-long bridges fell into the Jyrgalang River.
 In these regions, the ground erupted tall fountains of water and sand, while in some areas, large fissures occurred.

 The post office in Qoyankus was destroyed.
 Buildings partially collapsed or suffered extensive cracks in the walls.
 Avalanches and landslides near Zharkent caused serious damage; all state-owned buildings collapsed, as did ovens and chimneys.
 In the village of Uytala, there were seven recorded deaths, including an elderly man and six children.
 Four people suffered serious injuries.
 In Shelek (Chilik), Malovodnoye, and Mikhailovsk, the earthquake collapsed walls and brought down roofs, killing 17 people.

 Damage to wood-constructed homes at Talgar was minimal.
 Only a few homes suffered a collapsed chimney in Verny.
 Many clay and daub homes were destroyed in Shuiding, killing an unknown number of people only described as "many" by Mushketov.
-Mushketov reported the effects in Yining County as same as in Shuiding.
+Mushketov reported the effects in Yining County as the same as in Shuiding.

 In Teploklyuchenka, Kyrgyzstan, 124 homes were demolished.
 One-seventh of all structures in Kyzyl-Suu were damaged.